itsananderson/itsananderson.github.io/source/_posts/2014-07-03-azure-blob-storage-and-node-downloading-blobs.markdown

 ### Account Connection Boilerplate

-As stated in the previous post, to upload to blob storage, you first need to create a client instance.
+As stated in the previous post, to work with blob storage, you first need to create a client instance.
 To avoid duplicating code over and over, we'll do that once here, and assume it in the other code samples.

 ```javascript